 Cultural Influences + Assemblage

-The collage assemblages are pieces tenuously held together with tape, clothespins, and cord, serving dual purposes in content and construction.
-They are made up of fragments of images and materials of humble origin: cardboard, crumbling book pages, tulle, mechanically reproduced photographs, found objects, spray paint, ephemera, and handwritten text.
+In my work, the collage/assemblages are pieces tenuously held together in a frangible manner with tape, clothespins, and cord, serving dual purposes in content and construction.
+They are made up of fragments of images and materials of humble origin: cardboard, crumbling book pages, tulle, mechanically reproduced photographs, found objects, spray paint, ephemera, handwritten text, and charcoal drawing.

 paint created with house paint medium, ash, and dirt.
-I have begun explorations in photo transfer of found, altered, and created images onto sheer textile panels, transformed through collage and created a series of 3-dimensional works utilizing found photographs in acrylic vitrines.
+I have begun explorations in photo transfer of found, altered, and created images onto sheer textile panels, transformed through collage.

 Evanusa-Rowland's use of collage and drawing presented as objects in their own right evidence a fascination with dimensions held in abeyance, creating a sense of movement toward decay arrested in mid-stride.
 They appear to be in the process of becoming: identifiable as both history (ghost) and present (life).